ancane/emacs-nav/README.md

-A clone of http://code.google.com/p/emacs-nav version 49
+A fork of http://code.google.com/p/emacs-nav version 49

 ## emacs-nav: simple file-system navigation

 Nav:
-- is a lightweight directory browser.
+- is a lightweight directory browser
-- only shows the contents of a single directory at a time.
+- only shows the contents of a single directory at a time
-- can be run painlessly in terminals.
+- can be run painlessly in terminals
 - can follow buffer directory
+- provides arrow keys navigation

 ### Install
 Put something like this in your ~/.emacs: